progressdb/ProgressDB/README.md

 ![ProgressDB Logo](/docs/logo-colors.png)

 ProgressDB is a fast, purpose-built, chat-native database for AI chat threads.
-The project includes a small server, backend SDKs (Node, Python), and frontend SDKs (TypeScript, React).
+The project includes a database service, backend SDKs (Node, Python), and frontend SDKs (TypeScript, React).
 This quickstart shows how to run the server locally, install the SDKs, and perform basic operations.

 ## Why ProgressDB?